JTronLabs/blog/_drafts/2016-05-13-Creating-A-Game-With-Phaser-Part-1.markdown

 {% capture markdown_content_block %}

-Browsers tend to be unhappy with loading assets into local files.
-Phaser requires a local web server in order to properly load assets and run the game.
-If you attempt to open the index.html file in the dist/ directory, it probably won't work, and will spit up some Uncaught SecurityError, Cross-Origin, and XMLHttpRequest cannot load errors in your JS console.
+Browsers tend to be unhappy with loading assets into local files, and thus Phaser requires a local web server in order to properly run the game.
+If you attempt to open the index.html file in the dist/ directory, it probably won't work, and will spit up some Uncaught SecurityError, Cross-Origin, and XMLHttpRequest errors in your JS console.
 This is an easy fix though!
 In my opinion, the easiest web server for Phaser is Apache2.
 Install with

 {% highlight bash %}
 #Install Apache Web server